NCBI-Codeathons/ViraVate/README.md

 Note that all input files must be in the same directory as viravate.sh.

+Also note that gene IDs should be converted to ensemble IDs prior to submitting your GEM to ViraVate.

 ```console
 $ ./viravate.sh -e small_m.tsv -c small_l.tsv -g cereda.158.KEGG.gmt
 ```